 Galileo – Outage:

 Galileo has been providing positioning and timing services to around 400 million users since December 2016.
-2020 is when Galileo will reach full operational capability.
-Once complete and with a record precision of 20cm, Galileo will be the most precise satellite navigation system in the world.
+2020 is when Galileo will reach full operational capability. with a record precision of 20cm, Galileo will be the most precise satellite navigation system in the world.

 The European Global Navigation Satellite Systems Agency (GSA) said the outage was caused by a “technical incident related to its ground infrastructure”.